 What about checks and balances?
-What about when a jury really gets it wrong?
+What about when a jury gets it wrong?
 That’s what the appeals process is for.
-As a matter of fact, the same Cornell professors did a follow-up study in which they found in the case of unusually large civil awards, the rulings are often overturned on appeal.
-They found that defendants succeed in getting a reversal on appeal 31% of the time.
+The same Cornell professors did a follow-up study in which they found that in unusually large civil awards, the rulings are often overturned on appeal.
+They found that defendants succeeded in getting a reversal on appeal 31% of the time.

-This is where it really gets interesting.
+This is where it gets interesting.
 The Cornell study went so far as to conclude that the defendants seem to have an unfair advantage at the appellate level.
-The authors of the study concluded that appeal court judges are too far removed from what is happening at the trial level and are biased by “sizeable misperceptions about the jury.”
+The study’s authors concluded that appeal court judges are too far removed from what is happening at the trial level and are biased by “sizeable misperceptions about the jury.”
 They wrote:

 “Misperceptions of the liability crisis pervade the populace and the [justice] profession … They imagine a biased and incompetent trial system handing vast sums over to undeserving plaintiffs.”